mecid/mecid.github.io/_posts/2021-07-07-mastering-asyncimage-in-swiftui.md

 In the example above, we use the overlay view modifier to cover our image with the ultra-thin material that creates a light blur effect.

+> To learn more about the logic behind the @ViewBuilder type, take a look at my ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 *AsyncImage* allows us to take complete control of all the steps of image presentation using another initializer.

 ```swift